 - Author Solutions (Umbrella Company).
 Since Author Solutions is the parent company and has a bunch of negative press, this doesn’t look good for Archway.

 - Additional Publishing Costs: Even after paying thousands of dollars for their program, that is only the beginning.
 As with most vanity publishers, they make more by getting you to buy more and charging fees for changes.

 - ALLi Advisory Warning: Listed as a company to avoid by the Alliance of Independent Authors watchdog Desk advisory.

-- Weak Royalty Payout: A common complaint from authors afterwards is “Where are my royalties?”
+- Weak Royalty Payout: A common complaint from authors afterward is “Where are my royalties?”
 Trust us, Amazon is the much better path to publishing.
 You earn 70% from ebook sales and 60% from paperbacks.

-The major advantage to using Archway is the same as hiring any of these vanity publishers: you can pay them to publish your book, if you have the money to spend on this, and don’t mind giving up full creative control over your book production process.
+The major advantage to using Archway is the same as hiring any of these vanity publishers: you can pay them to publish your book, if you have the money to spend on this and don’t mind giving up full creative control over your book production process.
 If you are technically challenged and have the budget, Archway’s ‘done-for-you’ packages might be the better choice.

 Other Archway Publishing Reviews